Exchange-Traded Funds (ETFs) are becoming a popular investment vehicle for all kinds of Canadian investors.

 The fund uses a rules-based methodology that factors in the dividend growth rate, yield, and payout ratio to add securities to the portfolio.
 The fund managers also subject the individual securities to a liquidity screening process to determine whether the assets align with the fund’s objectives.

-The ETF also dynamically writes covered call options on the underlying securities using the option’s available premiums, offering you downside protection.
+The ETF dynamically writes covered call options on the underlying securities using the option’s available premiums, offering you downside protection.

 How Do Covered Call ETFs Work?